+We have examined the question of how CCLs impact trade prices during everyday trading.
+An important topic for future work is to analyze CCLs during periods of market stress.
+Specifically, it is important to assess whether institutions modify their CCLs during turbulent periods to reflect the heightened probability of experiencing a counterparty failure.
+It is also important to examine whether (and when) such modifications significantly impact the statistical properties of the trade-price series.

-An important open question is whether (and how) CCLs might be implemented alongside other measures to mitigate counterparty risk.
-For example, it is possible that a platform could offer institutions the ability to apply CCLs, even if trades were still novated by a CCP.
-This configuration could, in principle, provide institutions with a double-layered protection: trades would still be novated by a CCP, but in the event of a CCP failure, institutions could ensure that they were only exposed to specified counterparties, and only up to a pre-specified limit.
-Before this configuration could be adopted, however, many important questions about the possible interactions between these two mechanisms would need to be addressed.
-How should trades novated by the CCP count towards a given institution's CCLs?
-Should they count at all?
-Or should the institutions also have a separate CCL directly with the CCP, to limit their exposure in the case of a CCP failure?
-Given the relatively low impact of CCLs that we observe on Hotspot FX, we strongly encourage further research in this area, to help address the many open questions on this topic and to improve understanding of this deeply interesting but hitherto unexplored market mechanism.
+Another important open question is how one might implement CCLs alongside other measures to mitigate counterparty credit risk.
+For example, a platform can offer institutions the ability to apply CCLs \emph{and} novate trades via a CCP.
+However, before such a configuration can be adopted, there is an important question to address: How should trades that are novated by the CCP count towards an institution's CCLs?
+One possible solution is that institutions can have a CCL with the CCP itself to guard against the possibility that the CCP fails.
+Given the relatively low impact of CCLs that we observed on Hotspot FX, we encourage further research in this area to help improve understanding of this interesting but hitherto unexplored market mechanism.